General Quantum Bernoulli Factory: Framework Analysis and Experiments: The framework analysis of quantum Bernoulli factory

-Here we show that corresponding protocols in the view of framework of QBF for constructing function $g(p)=4p(1-p)$.
+Here we show protocols in view of the framework of QBF for constructing function $g(p)=4p(1-p)$.
 The classical function $g(p)$ is an important function, that servers as the core elements for many other functions.
-In ref.~\cite{Yuan2016}, this function is experimentally constructed utilizing quantum coherence, and the results showed that quantum entanglement is not necessary for the construction.
-However, it has been experimentally shown that when utilizing quantum entanglement, the construction efficiency can be greatly enhanced, along with the reduction of resource consumption by two orders of magnitudes compared with the cases where only single-qubit operations are used.
+In ref.~\cite{Yuan2016S}, this function is experimentally constructed utilizing quantum coherence, and the results showed that quantum entanglement is not necessary for the construction.
+However, it has been experimentally shown that when utilizing quantum entanglement, the construction efficiency can be greatly enhanced, along with the reduction of resource consumption by orders of magnitudes compared with the cases where only single-qubit operations are used~\cite{Patel2019S}.

-The first protocol uses single-qubit operations, which has the following procedures. \begin{itemize} \item 1: [Quantum processing] generate a $p$-coin, which is done by directly measuring $|\psi_p\rangle$ in $\sigma_z$ basis.
-Recall that a $f(p)$-coin is a classical coin with probability $f(p)$ to output a head, and $1-f(p)$ to output a tail; \item 2: [Quantum processing] generate a $q$-coin, where $q=\frac{1+2\sqrt{p(1-p)}}{2}$.
-This coin can be done by measuring $|\psi_p\rangle$ in $D/A$ basis; \item 3: [Classical processing] construct an $m$-coin from a $p$-coin, where $m=2p(1-p)$.
+{\bf The type-1 QBF protocol}.
+The first protocol uses single-qubit operations, which has the following procedures. \begin{enumerate} \item (Quantum processing) generate a $p$-coin, which is done by directly measuring $|\psi_p\rangle$ in $\sigma_z$ basis.
+Recall that a $f(p)$-coin is a classical coin with probability $f(p)$ to output a head, and $1-f(p)$ to output a tail; \item (Quantum processing) generate a $q$-coin, where $q=\frac{1+2\sqrt{p(1-p)}}{2}$.
+This coin can be constructed by applying Hadmard gate on $|\psi_p\rangle$ and then measure it in $\sigma_z$ basis, or directly measuring $|\psi_p\rangle$ in $D/A$ basis; \item (Classical processing) construct an $m$-coin from $p$-coins, where $m=2p(1-p)$.
 This is a purely classical process by tossing the $p$-coin twice.
-Similarly, one can construct an $n$-coin where $n=2q(1-q)=1/2-2p(1-p)$; \item 4: [Classical processing] construct a $s$-coin from $m$-coin, where $s=m/(m+1)$, this procedure can be referred from ref.~\cite{Yuan2016} or section~\ref{SEC:QA}.
-Similarly, construct $t$-coin from $n$-coin, where $t=n/(n+1)$; \item 5: [Classical processing] construct a $g(p)=4p(1-p)$-coin from $s$-coin and $t$-coin.
-If the first toss is head, and the second toss is tail, then output head; if the first toss is tail and the second toss is head, then output tail; otherwise repeat this step. \end{itemize} The quantum state evolution in these procedures involves only single-qubit operation, which can be easily done on our photonic processor.
+Similarly, one can construct an $n$-coin where $n=2q(1-q)=1/2-2p(1-p)$; \item (Classical processing) construct a $s$-coin from $m$-coins, where $s=m/(m+1)$.
+Toss the $m$-coin twice, if the first toss is tail, then output tail; otherwise if the second toss is tail, output head; otherwise if both tosses are head, repeat this step.
+Similarly, construct a $t$-coin from $n$-coins, where $t=n/(n+1)$; \item (Classical processing) construct a $g(p)=4p(1-p)$-coin by toss a $s$-coin and then toss a $t$-coin.
+If the first toss is head, and the second toss is tail, then output head; if the first toss is tail and the second toss is head, then output tail; otherwise repeat this step. \end{enumerate} The quantum state evolution in these procedures involves only single-qubit operation, which can be easily done on our photonic processor.